openframeworks/ofSite/_tutorials/03_graphics/generativemesh.markdown

     // Add this line:
     ofSetFrameRate(60);

-    // Code ommitted for clarity...
+    // Some lines of code omitted for clarity, you should still
+    // keep them in your local version

     for (int x=0; x<w; ++x) {
         for (int y=0; y<h; ++y) {